 - To facilitate the acknowledgement and utilization of COE expertise by working with other Associate Deans across campus and with the Office of Research and Sponsored Projects to integrate education faculty into interdisciplinary, cross-campus, and multi-campus external funding endeavors.

-In addition to support of college research and external funding activities, the Associate Dean also directs the college’s New Faculty Mentoring Program, oversees data collection, analysis and reporting of the college’s 2025 strategic plan, is faculty sponsor and editor of the Prairie Journal of Educational Research, and coordinates the Distinguished Educational Research Lecture Series.
+In addition to support of college research and external funding activities, the Associate Dean also directs the college’s New Faculty Mentoring Program, oversees data collection, analysis and reporting of the college’s 2025 strategic plan, and coordinates the Distinguished Educational Research Lecture Series.

 Senior Administrative Specialist